2AM Club: 2012-2015

 The first single, 'Too F****d Up To Call' from the band's 2013 mixtape 'Clinton Sparks Presents 2AM Club in Moon Tower' was released on iTunes on the January 22, 2013.
 The music video, directed and produced by Sandy Kim, was released through VEVO and YouTube on January 10, 2013.
 Fans were encouraged to send in photos of things that inspire them and show their personality, these were then put together on the band website as a compilation of fan art for the single.

 On November 5, 2013, the single 'Evidence' was released on iTunes, followed by an accompanying music video released on December 10, 2013.
 This was immediately followed with the release of another single titled 'I See Stars', released on iTunes on December 13, 2013.
 Unlike previous singles released by the band, 'I See Stars' received no promotion or announcement leading up to its surprise release.

 On June 29, 2015, 2AM Club announced their hiatus to pursue other interests.
 Frontman Marc Griffin (now known as Marc E. Bassy), is the most successful in the group working with Ty Dolla $ign, Iamsu!, French Montana, and others.

 2022

 On June 27, 2022, 2AM Club announced on Twitter the upcoming release of the song 'California'.
 The single 'California' was released on July 22, 2022.
 On August 26, 2022, the single 'Love Notes' (originally released on Sound Cloud in 2013) was officially released as a single.
+On June 30, 2023, they released another single named “Taxi”.